 4) Live With Purpose To Become A Better Person

 Your purpose in life doesn’t need to be extravagant.
 It doesn’t require sacrifice and suffering.
 Your purpose in life doesn’t need to be original or profound.
-It doesn’t even require life long commitment.
+It doesn’t even require a lifelong commitment.

-You only need to need a guiding goal or vision that you make decisions based around.
+You only need a guiding goal or vision that you can base decisions around.